izquiratops/backend-javalin-example/README.md

 ## How to setup HTTPS

 Once got the certs you can find them on `/etc/letsencrypt/live/my-awesome-domain.com`.

-The next step is setting up NGINX so TLS handshakes could be possible through 443.
+Since Javalin is built on top of Jetty, we're setting TLS with it.
+Everything related can be found on the App.java script.

+### What if I'm serving with NGINX?

 Everything about config files from NGINX can be found on `/etc/nginx`.

-Trying to avoid getting a messy bunch of config files I'm setting the following tree:
+Trying to avoid a messy bunch of config files I'm setting the following structure:
 - `snippets` --> Here goes the SSL-related stuff
 - `snippets/certs` --> Here goes any config file that defines where the certs are stored.
 - `sites-available` --> Config files for every domain we're hosting